50 Things You Should Know Before Moving To Vancouver

 The downside is that your bank will charge you $5 each time you reach for the overdraft money.

-You don’t have to have an overdraft, but it will be recommended to avoid the $30 over limit fee~, but you can ask you bank for a fixed over limit fee which is normal $4 a month (depending on your bank).
+You don’t have to have an overdraft, but it will be recommended to avoid the $30 over limit fee~, but you can ask you bank for a fixed over limit fee which is normally $4 a month (depending on your bank).

 38. You need to convert your driving licence to B.C drivers licence.